Boutique hotels in Manchester 13 Boutique hotels

 Show prices

-In a prime location in Manchester, Stock Exchange Hotel provides air-conditioned rooms with free WiFi, private parking and room service.
-Among the various facilities are a shared lounge, a restaurant, ...
+Well set in Manchester, Stock Exchange Hotel provides air-conditioned rooms with free WiFi, private parking and room service.
+Among the various facilities are a shared lounge, a restaurant, as well as ...

 Native Manchester